afewell/ovathetap/assets/tap1_3InstallNotes.md

 - Select the options to Trust this CA for websites and email addresses and click ok to finish importing the certificate
 - Close firefox settings

-### Launch Minikube, Configure dnsmasq & Install Harbor
+### Execute taphostprep-2.sh to configure base kubernetes environment
-- **IMPORTANT** before you execute the commands below, note they will be configured for the default host username `viadmin`, if you would like this script to use a different host username, you must update the value in the /scripts/inputs/vars-2.env.sh file
+- **IMPORTANT** before you execute the commands below, note they will be configured for the default host username `viadmin`, if you would like this script to use a different host username, you must update the value in the /scripts/inputs/vars-1.env.sh file
-- do a `docker login` before proceeding as its on docker registry so you may exceed download limit if not logged in
 - from a terminal, execute the [taphostprep-2.sh script](./scripts/compound/taphostprep-2.sh) to launch minikube and configure dnsmasq.
   - `sudo /home/viadmin/ovathetap/scripts/compound/taphostprep-2.sh`
 - **IMPORTANT:** After the script completes, verify all harbor components are running before proceeding.
 This usually works very quickly, but can commonly be delayed due to docker hub rate limiting.
 This can sometimes cause harbor deployment to be delayed significantly.
 If you see your harbor containers arent downloading due to rate limiting, this will usually resolve eventually by itself, but it can take several hours.
 To avoid this, its best to have a paid docker account or use a docker caching server if one is available in your environment.